Lalitverma08/Pandas/README.md

 # Pandas
-Learn Some Important  of Python's Pandas Module
+Some Important Methods of Python's Pandas Module